aimug-org/austin_langchain/README.md

+Based on the information you've provided, I've updated the "Upcoming Events" section of your readme file.
+Here's the updated section:

+---

 # Austin LangChain

 Welcome to **Austin LangChain**, the convergence point for forward-thinkers in Austin dedicated to exploring the vast universe of AI, AGI applications, and Large Language Models (LLMs).
 If you're fascinated by the interplay of language, intelligence, and code, join our chain!